Why New Players Should Not Join Teams Too Early in Gardenscapes

 New Gardenscapes player refusing to join a team while other players invite him to play together in the garden

-Not because teams are bad.
-But because they require things a new player has not yet developed: experience, rhythm, and a real understanding of how the game works.
+Not because teams are bad, but because they require things a new player has not yet developed: experience, rhythm, and a real understanding of how the game works.

 Gardenscapes is not a game of speed.
 It is a game of rhythm.
-And rhythm is not taught inside a team — it is built through experience.
+And rhythm is not taught inside a team—it is built through experience.

 • has a stable playing rhythm

-• understands what each level asks for
+• understands what each level requires

-• does not rely on constant help
+• does not depend on constant help

 • can contribute without pressure